hue-manatee/hue-manatee/README.md

 ```

 ## Registering a bridge
 Make sure you have registered your bridge using the Hue documents [hue documentation](http://www.developers.meethue.com/documentation/getting-started).
 Once your bridge is linked and you have your bridge IP (including http://) and unique username, you can register your bridge with the hue-manatee interface using a POST request and your auth token from above.
+This request will also set the current logged in user as the bridge admin.
 Send a POST request to
 ```
   http://localhost:PORT/api/bridge
 ```